 Tick removal tools

-Another alternative method of tick removal utilizes cotton.
-Simply tie a small loop of cotton around the tick's mouthparts as close to the skin as possible and pull up and out.
+An alternative method of tick removal uses cotton.
+Simply tie a small loop of cotton around the mouthparts, as close to the skin as possible, and pull up and out.
 Do not twist.

 Durland Fish, a professor emeritus at the Yale School of Public Health in New Haven, CT, told The Wall Street Journal:

 "I'm not convinced that anything will be better than fine-tipped tweezers."

 On the other hand, Glen R. Needham, an emeritus associate professor of entomology at Ohio State University in Columbus, OH, compared two of the top removal tools in a study published in Wilderness & Environmental Medicine.

-He came to the conclusion that they outperformed standard thin-nosed tweezers.9
+He came to the conclusion that they outperformed standard thin-nosed tweezers.

-The take home message is to remove the tick as soon as you can with the best implement you can find and dispose of it appropriately.
+Remove the tick as soon as you can, with the best tool you can find, and dispose of it appropriately.
 Seek medical attention if any symptoms occur.